5 Reasons to File First in Your Oklahoma Divorce

 Automatic Temporary Injunctive Relief (“ATIN”)

-Oklahoma law imposes mandatory injunctions on both parties to a divorce at the moment the Petition for divorce is filed.
+Oklahoma law imposes mandatory injunctions on both parties to divorce at the moment the Petition for divorce is filed.
 The spouse that files the Petition also determines when the Automatic Temporary Injunctions “ATIN” go into effect.

 The primary purpose of the automatic injunctions is to stop both spouses from taking actions to hurt the marital estate, divest the other of marital property, affect the children, and the other spouse without agreement between both parties during a very contentious process.